ovaisoozeer/ovaisoozeer.github.io/index.md

 ## Hello!

-My name is Ovais Oozeer - I'm a software developer, and this is my portfolio site.
+My name is Ovais Oozeer - I'm a software developer, and this is my github pages site.

-It is quite comprehensive, and subject to change.
-So, if you prefer a static, concise version, here is a [traditional CV](https://1drv.ms/b/s!AiXdbfYFdG7ugiysMvRb9IsVYo_C).
+If you're looking for a CV [click here](https://1drv.ms/b/s!AiXdbfYFdG7ugiysMvRb9IsVYo_C) for a PDF.